1. Home

 The Yocto Project offers a wide range of open-source tools and support for embedded Linux developers to create customized Linux builds that can run on a broad spectrum of architectures like Intel, ARM, MIPS, AMD, PowerPC, etc.

-Hardware architectures supported by Linux
+Processor architectures supported by Linux.

 Security